luminus-framework/luminus/resources/md/database.md

 ### Configuring Migrations

-In order to configure Ragtime we first have to set the connection string for our database in `profiles.clj`.
+We first have to set the connection string for our database in `profiles.clj`.

 ```clojure
 {:provided {:env {:database-url "jdbc:postgresql://localhost/example_db?user=root"}}}